KeithHanson/c9-docker-compose/README.md

 - See the full log: `docker-compose logs --tail=100 -f`
 - Watch for mined blocks: `docker-compose logs --tail=100 -f | grep -A 10 --color -i 'Mined a block'`

-# Check your NGC using the GraphQL Playground
+# Check your NCG using the GraphQL Playground

 _This works when using the normal docker-compose.yml which enables the graphql server_